 Deferred tax assets and liabilities are offset where Triodos Bank has a legally enforceable right to offset, and where they relate to income taxes levied by the same taxation authority.

-Deposits from banks and customers are initially measured at fair value minus incremental direct transaction costs, and subsequently measured at their amortised cost using the effective interest method, except where the Triodos Bank designates liabilities at FVTPL in accordance with the Financial Instruments paragraph in these accounting principles.
+Deposits from banks and customers are initially measured at fair value minus incremental direct transaction costs, and subsequently measured at their amortised cost using the effective interest method.

 On initial recognition other liabilities are recognised at fair value.
 After initial recognition other liabilities are recognised at the amortised cost price, being the amount received, taking into account premiums or discounts, less transaction costs.
 This usually is the nominal value.